 Luxor recently added a 3rd museum attraction, Discovering King Tut’s Tomb.
 While there are no real artifacts on display, guests walk along with Howard Carter as he makes his monumental discovery.

 One thing is for sure, with the resort’s position on the Las Vegas Strip, there will be no shortage of options.
-If you need additional inspiration, check out our resort by resort breakdown of things to do on the Strip.
+If you need additional inspiration, check out my resort by resort breakdown of things to do on the Strip.

 Related: A complete list of free things to do in Vegas!